San Antonio area gets entire NCAA women's basketball tourney

 “Like the 2020-21 season, we know the championship will have its challenges, but we feel we have the necessary structure and safeguards in place to ensure a quality student-athlete championship experience,” said Nina King, senior deputy athletic director and chief of staff at Duke and chair of the Division I Women’s Basketball Committee.

 “We appreciate all the work by those in San Antonio and by the NCAA staff to get to this point.
-We feel certain that one geographic region allows us to focus on the potential benefits of conducting certain safety measures in a controlled environment with competition and practice venues, medical resources and lodging for teams and officials all within close proximity.”
+We feel certain that one geographic region allows us to focus on the potential benefits of conducting certain safety measures in a controlled environment with competition and practice venues, medical resources and lodging for teams and officials all within close proximity," she said.

 Teams will be limited to a maximum travel party of 34 individuals and will arrive on March 16 and 17.
 All will stay in hotels in San Antonio or other areas of Bexar County.
 Practices will take place using nine courts that will be set up in the downtown convention center as well as the two in the Alamodome.